 The authorized signer must be a US citizen or permanent resident with a valid Social Security number.
 Those legally admitted to the US temporarily and have US Department of Homeland Security (DHS) authorization to work are ineligible to open an account.
 Live Oak Bank may ask for supporting documents to verify.

-Live Oak Bank’s features are straightforward: it offers competitive interest rates and online and mobile banking.
+The Live Oak business savings features are straightforward: it offers competitive interest rates, various funding options, and online and mobile banking.
 The bank also charges a dormant account fee to discourage inactivity.

 Competitive Interest Rates

 Live Oak Bank’s business savings account earns interest at a rate of 4.0%.
 However, the rate is variable and subject to change without notice.
 Interest compounds daily, and accounts must hold at least 1 cent to qualify.